 The process that led to the development of PADI began with identifying the forms and games used in assessment design.
 A multitude of such forms and games can be found throughout the assessment literature (i.e., content/process matrix, task shells, test blueprint), each an aide to some process in designing or implementing an assessment of one kind or another.
-The forms vary considerably as to their structures and uses, but in no case is it explicit that an assessment is at its core an exercise in evidentiary reasoning.
-PADI has sought to bring this fundamental fact to the fore, in terms of explicit and unifying structures that unify previous forms and capture captures the essential elements of all assessment design.
-In this paper, we walk through the two primary epistemic forms of PADI - design patterns and templates - and we investigate the games that are played to complete these forms and what it is that makes these games epistemic.
-In doing so, we demonstrate that the PADI system is not merely an attempt to establish a standard, nor is it merely the creation of a formal structure for technological convenience, but rather that the PADI design process actually generates new knowledge.
+The forms vary considerably as to their structures and uses, but in no case is it explicit that all assessment is at its core, and in every detail in use and construction, an exercise in evidentiary reasoning.
+PADI has sought to bring this fundamental fact to the fore, in terms of explicit structures that unify previous forms and capture the essential elements of all assessment design (although see Messick, 1989, 1994, Kane, 1992, and Wiley, 1991, on validity from the perspective of evidentiary argument).
+In this paper, we walk through the two primary epistemic forms of PADI - Design Patterns and Templates - and we investigate the games that are played to complete these forms and what it is that makes these games epistemic.
+In doing so, we demonstrate that the PADI system is not merely an attempt to establish a standard or the creation of a formal structure for technological convenience, but rather that the PADI design process actually generates new knowledge.
 This new knowledge arises primarily through the design principles that PADI encourages and enforces.
+For example, principles of object oriented design can encourage designers to think of a particular assessment as an instance of a broader class of assessment which can be generative of designs for other specific assessments, as well as the general framework spanning those assessments.